Dated December 2025

 • Program maintenance and reporting;

-• Cardholder and Card Program Sponsor customer service; and
+• Cardholder and card program customer service; and

 • Fraud and transaction monitoring.

-We rarely have direct contact with the individual cardholder, and we may need to collect personal information about you from other people or organisations.
+We usually have direct contact with the individual cardholder, but we may also need to collect personal information about you from other people or organisations.
 This may happen without your direct involvement.
-For instance, we may collect personal information about you from other organisations, who jointly with us, provide products or services to you.
+For instance, we may collect personal information about you from other organisations, who jointly with us, provide Products or Services to you.

 • you use a Card for transactions and balance enquiries.